RadDiff: Retrieval-Augmented Denoising Diffusion for Protein Inverse Folding: Experiment

-\textbf{Foldability of RAG-enabled Designs.} Beyond recovery rate, a critical measure of success for the design methods is the \textit{in silico} foldability of the generated sequences.
-To assess this, we employ two cutting-edge structure prediction models, MSA-based method Boltz2~\citep{passaro2025boltz2} and MSA-free method ESMFold~\citep{lin2022language}, to predict the tertiary structures of sequences.
+We also compare the foldability of RadDiff and baselines.
+In addition to sequence recovery rate, \textit{in silico} foldability is critical to measure if the generated sequence will fold into the intended structure.
+To evaluate the foldability, we employ two cutting-edge structure prediction models, the MSA-based method Boltz2~\citep{passaro2025boltz2} and MSA-free method ESMFold~\citep{lin2022language}, to predict the 3D structures of sequences.
 AlphaFold2 is not used due to its prohibitively expensive local MSA search process.
-The results in Table~\ref{tab:design_methods} focus specifically on the ``w.
-RAG'' subset of the test set, allowing for a direct comparison of design quality when our method is successfully guided by retrieved proteins.
-We compare the re-folded structures to the ground-truth crystal structures using a suite of metrics, including predicted TM-score~(pTM), predicted aligned error~(PAE), and predicted local distance difference test~(pLDDT) from Boltz2, as well as the TM-score and RMSD from direct structural alignment.
-Across all metrics, RadDiff yields higher confidence scores and structural similarity to the native fold except the RMSD on ESMFold predicted structures.
-The results demonstrate that RadDiff produces designs that are highly likely to fold to the intended structure.
+As shown in Table~\ref{tab:design_methods}, we compare the re-folded structures to the ground-truth crystal structures using a suite of metrics, including predicted TM-score~(pTM), predicted aligned error~(PAE), and predicted local distance difference test~(pLDDT) from Boltz2, as well as the TM-score and RMSD from direct structural alignment.
+The comparison is focused specifically on samples where a protein hit is successfully retrieved from the database, allowing for a direct comparison of design quality when our method is successfully guided by retrieved proteins.
+In the Boltz2 prediction results, RadDiff shows higher structural similarity to the native fold and achieves higher confidence scores across all metrics.
+For the ESMFold predictions, RadDiff achieves the best TM-score compared with the other methods and is comparable to ProteinMPNN in RMSD.
+Overall, the results demonstrate that RadDiff produces designs that are more likely to fold into the intended structures than baselines.